 The work-seeker’s failure to produce documentary evidence authenticated by the hirer of the fact that the work-seeker has worked during a particular period of time

-Ordinarily an employment business will require a work-seeker to complete timesheets confirming the hours worked by that work-seeker.
-Normally an employment business will require the work-seeker to ensure that the timesheet is signed by the hirer at the end of each day or at the end of each week.
+Ordinarily, an employment business will require a work-seeker to complete timesheets confirming the hours they have worked.
+An employment business will usually require the work-seeker to ensure the timesheet is signed by the hirer at the end of each day or at the end of each week.

-Quite often in practice hirers refuse to sign timesheets where, for example, they are not happy with the standard of work carried out by a work-seeker.
+In practice, hirers may refuse to sign timesheets where, for example, they are not happy with the standard of work carried out by a work-seeker.
 However, a hirer’s refusal to sign a timesheet is not a lawful ground for an employment business to withhold payment to a work-seeker.
-In such circumstances the employment business should satisfy itself by other means that the work-seeker worked for the particular period in question, for example by asking the hirer, interviewing other workers on the site or by checking any site diary kept by the hirer.
+In such circumstances, the employment business should satisfy itself by other means that the work-seeker worked for the particular period in question, for example, by asking the hirer, interviewing other workers on the site or by checking any site diary kept by the hirer.

 There is nothing in the regulations which would prevent an employment business from delaying payment to a work-seeker while it makes inquiries to verify the hours worked by the work-seeker.
 However, in such circumstances payment should only be delayed for a relatively short period of time.

-If the work-seeker claims to have worked more hours than he actually worked then there is nothing in the regulations which would prevent an employment business from withholding payment in respect of the hours claimed which were not actually worked.
+If the work-seeker claims to have worked more hours than he actually worked, there is nothing in the regulations which would prevent an employment business from withholding payment in respect of the hours claimed which were not actually worked.

 The work-seeker not having worked during any period other than that to which the payment relates

-If a work-seeker is late for work or did not work a full week or did not work for a minimum amount of hours stipulated by the hirer, the employment business is still required to pay the work-seeker for the hours which they did work and cannot penalise the work-seeker, for example, by paying him a lower rate for the hours worked or by refusing to pay him at all.
+If a work-seeker is late for work, did not work a full week, or did not work for a minimum amount of hours stipulated by the hirer, the employment business is still required to pay the work-seeker for the hours which they did work and cannot penalise the work-seeker, for example, by paying him a lower rate for the hours worked or by refusing to pay him at all.